bogdanrbucur/task-tracker/README.md

-1.3.0 - Added task closing comments in the reviewer email 1.3.1 - Improved task free text search performance 1.3.2 - Replaced `<Link>` with `<a>` for Source Link
+1.3.0 - Added task closing comments in the reviewer email 1.3.1 - Improved task free text search performance 1.3.2 - Replaced `<Link>` with `<a>` for Source Link 1.3.3 - Fixed bug with deactivating users with assigned but completed tasks